After Factory Reset, I only Have 1.96GB

 Is this issue still there with Replicant 6.0, specifically with the recovery for Replicant 6.0?

 Please follow the installation instructions and check how much storage is displayed then.

-#5 Updated by Wolfgang Wiedmeyer almost 2 years ago
+#5 Updated by Wolfgang Wiedmeyer about 2 years ago

 I meant checking the available storage after installation in the menu.
 So is this issue the same as the issue reported in the forum?
 Does the same error happen?

 As I already explained there, logs are needed.

 I doubt that this issue is specific to Replicant.
 The same error should also happen with LineageOS/CyanogenMod, unless they have a fix for this in a later version after 13.0 which would be good to know.